iamdtang/skaterdav85.github.io/_posts/2016-02-21-handling-nested-resources-in-ember-data.md

 Here I have created a model-specific serializer to add `links` to each `user` resource.
 You could probably make this a little more dynamic and use it across the board in an `application` serializer.
 I'll leave that to you.

-Have you found another way of handling nested relationships?
+Have you found another way of handling nested resources?
 Let me know in the comments!